CQCL/pytket-pennylane/README.md

 to execute circuits on a variety of "devices".
 This package allows users to easily leverage the differentiablecircuits of PennyLane combined with the compilation available in Pytket.

-The package is available for python 3.8 and above and can be installed by cloning and installing from source, or via pip:
+The package is available for python 3.9, 3.10 and 3.11, and can be installed by cloning and installing from source, or via pip:

 ```bash
 pip install pytket-pennylane
 ```